realdigger/SMF-Yandex-Garland/README.md

 Musical Christmas garland for SMF.
 Using JS code from https://github.com/bybelov/new-year-garland
 You can hear the sound when you touch balls by your mouse or when you press some keys.
 For example for play Jingle Bells press t-t-t-t-t-t-t-i-q-e-t-y-y-y-y-y-t-t-t-t-t-e-e-q-e-i

+Should work with any modern browsers like Edge, Chrome, Firefox, Opera.
+Doesn't work with IE11 and older.

 ![garland](https://user-images.githubusercontent.com/1187218/34391087-2fef9d66-eb5d-11e7-919b-92bc923bcd18.png)

 ### Features